 Ordering a whole, side or half-side gives you the choice of how much of your beef you would like in steaks, roasts, or ground — and exactly which way you would like them.

-…you can have the loin cut either as T-bone steaks, or separated into striploin and tenderloin steaks or roasts.
+…you can have the loin cut as T-bone steaks, or separated into striploin and tenderloin.

 “Awesome!
 You already know how much we love your beef!”